YOGA POSTURES: Natarajasana, Lord Nataraja Pose

 Physical Benefits of Doing Yoga Postures

 Yoga poses help in building up and maintaining general fitness of your body.
 It channelizes our existing energy in the most natural way; it sets in motion the energy that is lying idle.
 Regular practising of yoga poses would dramatically improve the flexibility of your muscles.
-Each asana is devised to generate a certain level of stretch to a specific muscle or limb.
-Yoga poses would make your body looking shapely and fit.
-People would start noticing positive change in your shape and physical fitness.

 Mental Benefits of Doing Yoga Postures